 With data insights displayed in an easy to interpret visual manner and up-to-date dashboards, your team can be prepared at any time of day to work effectively.
 The benefits of report automation means not only does it increase efficiency, but it also creates positive psychological effects on behalf of your employees who no longer have to be bogged down manually preparing reports and copy pasting data.This means that your team will be more fulfilled and employee retention can increase.
 It also frees up bottlenecks allowing staff to deliver more higher value deliverables within the organisation.

-There are a multitude of other report automation benefits that vary by business, but overall, the option to save time and money, generate more accurate information, and improve compliance should be enough of a reason to get started.
+There are a multitude of other report automation benefits that vary by business.
+Overall, the option to save time and money, generate more accurate information, and improve processes and compliance should be enough of a reason to get started.
 Furthermore, the multi-faceted use of automated reports and the transparency both internally and externally will aid in organisations being able to better serve both their employees and external stakeholders, from customers to investors to regulators.

 Once you define your needs and your budget, you can make the choice as to which is the right report automation software for your business and follow best practices to optimise its performance.